transphere-dev/trans-gpt/README.md

 - Support for `.rar` file upload and extraction.
 Currently supports .zip files

 - [Fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) GPT.
-Fine-tuning lets you get more out of the models available through the API by providing:
+Fine-tuning lets you get more out of the models available through the Open AI's API by providing:

     - Higher quality results than prompt design
     - Ability to train on more examples than can fit in a prompt